 What I especially like about it is that in bringing Gravity Falls to Animal Kingdom, we sort of accidentally reincarnate Dinoland – but, I think, in a way that’s a little more on-the-nose and won’t go over so many heads…

 Both lands are centered on the theme of pop culture and how we, as people, make animals that no one has ever seen with their own eyes real.
 Both lands give “North America” a piece of Animal Kingdom’s pie but without the standard zoo animal set – deer, bears, wolves, otters, etc. And both serve as excuses for theme park necessities (like off-the-shelf flat rides, carnival games, and snack stands) by being centered on fairs.
-In all three regards – pop culture, celebrating unseen animals of North America, and being a fair – I only think that Gravity Falls lends itself more effortlessly by nature of that relationship between pop culture, roadside attractions, and the supernatural.
+In all three regards – pop culture, celebrating unseen animals of North America, and being a carnival – I only think that Gravity Falls lends itself more effortlessly by nature of that relationship between pop culture, roadside attractions, and the supernatural.
 So here’s what I came up with.

 Build-Out